-An introduction to the American legal system including its social, political, and philosophical roots.
-The court system and judicial procedures are critically examined, and the class inquires extensively into business torts, crimes, and contracts.
-(Previously BA 254)
+An introduction to the American legal system including its social, political, and ethical impacts on international and domestic business.
+The court system and judicial procedures are examined.
+Class focuses on business and personal liability in the areas of torts, crimes, and contracts, including its application of the Uniform Commercial Code, emphasizing on contractual relations and implications in business forms, employment, agency, regulation, and property.